bricesh/criteria-check/README.md

 # criteria-check

-Custom content to display current criteria used on a case vs calculated criteria number
+Custom content to display current Criteria used on a case vs calculated Criteria number